klarapo/The-guide-of-Rijeka/README.md

 Final paper - Project scripts
 Author: Klara Popovic

- is a turist mobile app for android phones made in 2019 for my final paper.
+The Guide of Rijeka is a turist mobile app for android phones made in 2019 for my final paper.

 SPECIFICATIONS: